oliver-oloughlin/kvdex/README.md

 ## Database

 `kvdex()` is used for creating a new database instance.
-It takes an options object which expects a Deno KV instance and a schema definition.
+It expects an options object with a Deno KV instance and an optional base path and schema definition.

 ```ts
 import { collection, kvdex, model } from "@olli/kvdex";